exercism/v3/languages/swift/exercises/concept/dictionaries/.meta/design.md

 ## Concepts

-- `dictionaries`: Know how to initialize empty dictionaries, know how to initialize dictionaries from dictionary literals, know how to insert key/value pairs, know how to retrieve values, know how to iterate over a dictionary
+- `dictionaries`: Know how to initialize empty dictionaries, know how to initialize dictionaries from dictionary literals, know how to insert key/value pairs, know how to retrieve values, know how to iterate over a dictionary, know how to sort a dictionary

 ## Prerequisites

-- `arrays`
+- `functions`
 - `optionals`

 ## Representer